Krieger's type of nonsingular Poisson suspensions and IDPFT systems

-\proclaim{Theorem 0.2} For each infinite countable discrete amenable group $\Gamma$, there exist sharply weak mixing Poisson suspensions (which are now $\Gamma$-actions) of each of the following Krieger's type: $II_\infty$ and $III_\lambda$, for $\lambda\in[0,1]$. \endproclaim
+This result is new even in the case where $\Gamma=\Bbb Z$.
+For the definition of sharp weak mixing (which is stronger than ergodicity and weak mixing) we refer to \S 1.

-It was shown recently in \cite{KoSo} that for every infinite countable discrete amenable group $\Gamma$ and each $\lambda\in(0,1)$, there exists type $III_\lambda$ nonsingular Bernoulli $\Gamma$-shiftwise action with uncountable state space.
-Analogous $\Gamma$-actions of type $II_\infty$ and $III_0$ were constructed in a later work \cite{BeVa}.
+It was shown recently in \cite{KoSo} that for each $\lambda\in(0,1)$, there exists a type $III_\lambda$ nonsingular Bernoulli $\Gamma$-action.
+Bernoulli $\Gamma$-actions of type $II_\infty$ and $III_0$ were constructed in a later work \cite{BeVa}.
 Type $III_1$ Bernoulli actions of amenable groups appeared earlier in \cite{VaWa}.
-In this paper we consider only Poisson suspensions of {\it totally dissipative} $\Gamma$-actions on nonatomic infinite measure spaces.
-Hence the corresponding Poisson suspensions are isomorphic to nonsingular Bernoulli shifts with uncountable state spaces.
-We thus obtain, as a byproduct, an alternative proof of \cite{KoSo, Theorem~3}, \cite{BeVa, Theorem~A} and (the first claim of) \cite{VaWa, Theorem~6.1}.
+We will show that each of the examples of Poisson suspensions in Theorem~0.1 is isomorphic to a nonsingular Bernoulli action of $\Gamma$.
+Hence Theorem~0.1 gives a new proof to \cite{KoSo, Theorem~3}, \cite{BeVa, Theorem~A} and the first claim of \cite{VaWa, Theorem~6.1}.

-\proclaim{Corollary 0.3} For each infinite countable discrete amenable group $\Gamma$, there exist sharply weak mixing nonsingular Bernoulli $\Gamma$-action of each of the following Krieger's type: $II_\infty$ and $III_\lambda$, for $\lambda\in[0,1]$. \endproclaim
+\proclaim{Corollary 0.2} For each infinite countable discrete amenable group $\Gamma$, there exist sharply weak mixing nonsingular Bernoulli $\Gamma$-action of each of the following Krieger's type: $II_\infty$ and $III_\lambda$, for $\lambda\in[0,1]$. \endproclaim